-a) Leading Market Position.
+a) Market Position

 The Company believes it is able to meet pent-up demand for an alternative service provider, as well as establish brand awareness and build strong relationships with existing customers prior to market entry by emerging competitors.
 We have benefited from our "first-competitor-to-market" advantage by capturing what we estimate to be approximately a 9% share of our total fixed line addressable market in the 39 cities where we offer local services.
-As of December 31, 2013 in Monterrey and Guadalajara, the first two markets where Axtel launched operations in 1999, we estimate that we have achieved an approximately 22% and 12%, respectively, share of our coverage market in each of these cities.
-During 2012, AXTEL has strengthened its market position as the first company to consolidate with optical fiber service directly to home (FTTH) in 8 of the main cities in Mexico and achieving a 49% growth in FTTH broadband subscribers.
+As of December 31, 2014 in Monterrey and Guadalajara, the first two markets where Axtel launched operations in 1999, we estimate that we have achieved an approximately 22% and 11%, respectively, share of our coverage market in each of these cities.
+AXTEL has strengthened its market position as the first company with optical fiber service directly to home (FTTH) in ten mayor cities in Mexico achieving a 21% growth in FTTH broadband subscribers during 2014.

-b) Comprehensive Voice, Data and Video Service Portfolio.
+b) Comprehensive Voice, Data and Video Service Portfolio

-We provide our customers with an integrated bundle of services that includes local and long distance voice services, as well as internet, data, pay television and other value-added services.
-We believe our comprehensive service portfolio enables us to build strong, long-term relationships with customers reducing the amount of deactivations or rotation and increases our return on our investment in network infrastructure.
-Furthermore, our digital access, transport and innovative last-mile technologies enable us to meet the growing demand for data services.
+The Company provides its customers with a variety of services, including local and long distance voice services, as well as internet, data, pay television and other value-added services.
+The comprehensive portfolio of services enables the Company to build strong, long-term relationships with customers reducing the amount of disconnections or churn and increases the return on investment in network infrastructure.
+Furthermore, our digital access, transport and switching stations allow Axtel to earn income from voice transmission and meet the growing demand for data services.
 In addition Axtel has deployed a FTTH network that allows the enlargement of its solution's portfolio to residential and business markets, because by means of this network it can offer high speed internet service (up to 200 symmetrical Mbps) and incorporate next-generation services demanding high transmission capacity.